jbreeden/mruby-apr/README.md

 - Download/clone `mruby-apr`, and add `conf.gem 'PATH/TO/mruby-apr'` to your MRuby build_config.rb file.
   + Alternatively, you can skip downloading `mruby-apr` manually and use `conf.gem :github => 'jbreeden/mruby-apr'`, the MRuby build system will take care of cloning `mruby-apr` for you at build time.
-- Run `rake` in the root director of MRuby.
+- Run `rake` in the root directory of MRuby.

 ### On windows